Aliases for EEF2K Gene

 This gene encodes a highly conserved protein kinase in the calmodulin-mediated signaling pathway that links activation of cell surface receptors to cell division.
 This kinase is involved in the regulation of protein synthesis.
 It phosphorylates eukaryotic elongation factor 2 (EEF2) and thus inhibits the EEF2 function.
 The activity of this kinase is increased in many cancers and may be a valid target for anti-cancer treatment. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EEF2K Gene

 EEF2K (Eukaryotic Elongation Factor 2 Kinase) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include calcium ion binding and calmodulin binding.
-An important paralog of this gene is ALPK1.
+Among its related pathways are Beta-Adrenergic Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase activity.
+An important paralog of this gene is ALPK2.

 Threonine kinase that regulates protein synthesis by controlling the rate of peptide chain elongation.
 Upon activation by a variety of upstream kinases including AMPK or TRPM7, phosphorylates the elongation factor EEF2 at a single site, renders it unable to bind ribosomes and thus inactive.
 In turn, the rate of protein synthesis is reduced.

 Calmodulin-dependent kinases (CaMK) are a family of serine/threonine kinases that mediate many of the second messenger effects of Ca2+.
 At basal Ca2+ levels, CaMKs are maintained in a dormant state through autoinhibition, which can be relieved by increases in Ca2+ levels.